jake-knerr/jakes-dictionary/README.md

 Note, this is a reductive definition of functors but is essentially accurate.

 Functors are also known as containers, wrapped values, boxes, mappables, and many other terms.

+#### Fuzzing, Fuzz Testing

+a software testing technique that provides invalid, unexpected, and/or random inputs to software to gauge the response.

 **[⬆ back to index](#index)**